michael02022/sfzbuilder/FOLDER ENVIRONMENT SPECIFICATION.md

 This is where ALL mappings are stored.
 The name of the folders should at least have:
 * Author
 * Name of the pack

 Example: `NiceSounds - Texture Collections`

 ## Pack folder
 Under this folder, you can organize the maps **whatever you want**, also you can store documentation, readmes, licenses and so on to give information to the user.
+## MSamples/PSamples folder
+It's important to store the mappings under one of these two categories.

+**MSamples** means Mapping Samples.
+These are supposed to be instruments that are chromatic, melodic (pianos, winds, electric, synths).

+**PSamples** means Percussions Samples.
+Only non-melodic percussion samples allowed (snares, hats, cymbals, fx).

 ### Conditions for the mappings
 Whatever you put the samples, the sfz file mapping **ALWAYS should be in the same folder as the samples.** The SFZ map files must load the samples in the same place (no paths, only filenames in the `sample=` opcode).